Hello and welcome.

 As Art Director & Graphic Designer at Shoes of Prey, I am responsible for the visualization and overall look and feel of the brand, managing the design team, and communicating ongoing visual strategy to all other departments in the business.
-I oversaw and guided the design and production of all communications, as well as brand visualization and website aesthetic.
-I oversee and perform photoshoots, image retouching, email and editorial layout, the design of advertising for online and print, and webpage design.
+I oversaw and guided the design and production of all communications, conducted photoshoots, performed image retouching, email and editorial layout, the design of advertising for online and print, and webpage design.

 Freelance Digital Artist & Art Director

 (2005 - ongoing)

 I maintain freelance contracts and ongoing agreements with a number of networks, studios, agencies, and independent parties.
 I offer a variety of design, art direction and consulting services across a range of disciplines, including: motion design, branding, compositing + vfx, retouching + illustration, print, and interactive media.

 Digital Media Instructor

 Ryerson University (2009 – 2015)

 Teach design concepts and the technical production of print, web, animation, compositing and special effects in the Media Production undergraduate program, as well as advanced workshops for masters students in the Masters in Media Production program.
 Responsible for developing lessons, assignments, and grading structure for courses taught.